 - 1. From the Patient Test screen, press the Menu then the Admin soft button. - 2.
 The Admin screen displays.
-Press the Set Time soft key. - The Set Time screen displays.
-To change the hour, scroll the numbers up or down to set the time to the current hour.
+Press the Set Time soft key. - 3.
+The Set Time screen displays.
+To change the hour, press the drop down arrow.
+Then press the up/down scroll arrow to the current hour.
 Do the same for the minutes. - 4.
-Do the same for the Month, Day, and Year. - If Date and Time are now correct, press the Accept soft button.
+Do the same for the Month, Day, and Year. - 5.
+If Date and Time are now correct, press the Accept soft button.